The Luton Matters category for 2020-21 is Health

-Luton Matters is a new initiative in 2019 from The Steel Charitable Trust, designed to assist organisations whose work brings significant benefits to residents of Luton or improvements to the town.
-Application is now open and the first grants will be made in April 2020.
-Eventually, grants will be made in each of the Trust’s five funding priority categories (see Grant-making policy) but will initially be piloted in:
+Luton Matters was a new initiative in 2019 from The Steel Charitable Trust, designed to assist organisations whose work brings significant benefits to residents of Luton or improvements to the town.
+Grants will be made in each of the Trust’s five funding priority categories (see Grant-making policy), rolled out over a number of years.

 Eligibility and Purpose of Grant

 - Charities registered in any part of the United Kingdom, or

 - Exempt Charities (see schedule 3 of the Charities Act 2011), or

 Applications must be for grants that will benefit people who live in Luton, and, unless otherwise stated for a specific category, may be for either

 Our usual restrictions apply as to the purpose for which the grant may be used (see Grant-making policy).

 Applications will be accepted from organisations that have applied to the Trust before (whether successfully or not) and organisations new to the Trust.
 If an organisation has received a grant from us in the past under our regular grant-giving programme, there is no time restriction on applying to us again for a Luton Matters award.